cloudgraphdev/cli/README.md

 <!-- querytools -->

-CloudGraph comes shipped with 2 awesome query tools and a GraphQL schema explorer.
+CloudGraph ships with 2 awesome query tools and a GraphQL schema explorer.
 Remember, you can use **ANY** GraphQL query tool if you would prefer another option, just connect it to your exposed `/graphql` endpoint!

 <br />